The color of the tag on your store-bought bread …Ali Blumenthal for Reader's Digest

 The arrow next to the gas symbol on your dashboard …Ali Blumenthal for Reader's Digest

 … Is a perpetual reminder of which side your gas cap is on.
 If the arrow points right, your gas tank is on the right side of your car, and vice versa.
 Nearly every car sold in the United States now comes equipped with this handy guide so you’ll never be stumped at the pump again.
+This is why cars have gas tanks on different sides.

 Content continues below ad